Egypt–Greece–Saudi Arabia 2030 FIFA World Cup bid: Concerns

-Much like the 2022 FIFA World Cup, if this bid is selected, the tournament would most likely be moved to the winter due to the high summer temperatures of the location.
-There is also concern about Saudi Arabia using the tournament as part of a larger football sportswashing campaign, which has already seen the PIF take over Newcastle United, their hosting of the 2023 FIFA Club World Cup, and Cristiano Ronaldo being signed to Al Nassr FC in Riyadh.
-Saudi Arabia is also a member of the AFC, whose rotation would prevent member countries from hosting World Cup until 2034.
+Much like the 2022 FIFA World Cup, if this bid had been selected, the tournament would most likely be moved to the winter due to the high summer temperatures of the location.
+There was also concern about Saudi Arabia using the tournament as part of a larger football sportswashing campaign, which has already seen the PIF take over Newcastle United, their hosting of the 2023 FIFA Club World Cup, and Cristiano Ronaldo being signed to Al Nassr FC in Riyadh.
+Saudi Arabia is also a member of the AFC, whose rotation would have prevented member countries from hosting World Cup until 2034.
 The Greek Prime Minister Kyriakos Mitsotakis also came under fire from the opposition Syriza in 2023 after a rumored deal involving Saudi Arabia building new stadiums in both Greece and Egypt was revealed by Politico.
-There is also concern in Greece about paying for mega events and large sports infrastructure, as many still remember the 2004 Summer Olympics, which left many abandoned venues and was partially blamed for the country's debt crisis.
-Additionally, with FIFA cutting the Visit Saudi sponsorship deal in April 2023, there may be issues with whether or not FIFA would be willing to support the bid.
+There was also concern in Greece about paying for mega events and large sports infrastructure, as many still remember the 2004 Summer Olympics, which left many abandoned venues and was partially blamed for the country's debt crisis.
+Additionally, with FIFA cutting the Visit Saudi sponsorship deal in April 2023 for the FIFA Women's World Cup, there would have been issues with whether or not FIFA would be willing to support the bid.